 TUM: Science Hackathon 2021 – Season 2

-For the first time, students and Ph.D. students of the EuroTeQ-partner universities are invited to participate!
+For the first time, students and Ph.D. students of the EuroTeQ-partner universities were invited to participate!

 What is the topic of the Science Hack 2021-2?